 Peter Doig is a Scottish painter born in 1959.
 He grew up between Trinidad and Canada.
-He did not return to the UK until he was 20 to study art at the Wimbledon School of Art.
-He then went to Saint Martin’s School of Arts.
+However, he did not return to the UK until he was 20, to study at the Wimbledon School of Art.
+Fascinated by the subject, he continued his studies at Saint Martin’s School of Arts.
 He became famous at the beginning of the 1990s with his exhibition at Whitechapel Art Gallery.
 Peter Doig is currently represented by the Victoria Miro Gallery.
 His success has occurred at the same time as new awareness emerged regarding figurative painting with renewed interest in traditional portrait and landscape.

-Even in the early years of his career, his painting were essentially large-format paintings.
+Even in the early years of his career, his painting was essentially large-format paintings.
 The palette of colors used by Doig is unusual, ranging from hues of pink to orange and dark blue.
 The characters seem lost in the midst of a nature that is well out of control.
-These compositions remind one of the German Romantics, Edward Munch, Symbolism and Edward Hopper.
+These compositions remind one of the German Romantics, Edward Munch, Symbolism, and Edward Hopper.

 His work expresses the inadequacy of contemporary man isolated and lost in the face of this wonderful nature.

 Peter Doig’s work is infused with an enchanted environment, capturing timeless moments of ideal tranquility.
 Inspired by his childhood in Canada, Peter Doig’s canoes have become emblematic of his work.
-Reflected in water like a dual life, a third dimension, the canoe is seen mirrored in a magic and even mystical way.
+Reflected in water like a dual life, a third dimension, the canoe is seen mirrored in a magical and mystical way.
 “Canoe” is one of his most representative paintings.
-In this painting he expresses the beauty and serenity of as quiet lake.
-He illustrate the green ripples of the water to perfection but also the warm thickness of summer night.
+In this painting, he expresses the beauty and serenity of a quiet lake.
+He illustrates the green ripples of the water to perfection but also the warm thickness of summer night.

 The snowboarder’s contemporary figure, seems out of place in this landscape with its impressionistic sky and curves.
 Doig masters this painterly effect creating an atmosphere of a kind of fourth dimension by way of the stifling calm and the humidity of rippling snow.
 Here the painter has caught a certain feeling of nostalgia that could never be captured by a photographer.
 The physical perception of his paintings transforms these generic memories into something more ardent and desirable than those of the viewer.